simasch/solr-dih/README.md

 ### User and Schema

-Create a user called user with the same password and a database with the name products.
+1. Create a user called `user` with the same password

-That's it!
+   `CREATE ROLE user WITH LOGIN PASSWORD 'user';`

+2. Add a database with the name `products`

+`   CREATE DATABASE products;`

+3. Create the table

+   ` create table products
+    (
+    	id serial not null
+    		constraint products_pkey
+    			primary key,
+    	description varchar(500) not null,
+    	modified timestamp not null
+    );`

+4. Insert some data

+   `INSERT INTO public.products (description, modified) VALUES ('Pen', current_timestamp);`

+You are ready to go!